 Happiness vs. health (which comes first?)

-For many people, happiness is a valuable life goal and a huge catalyst to pursue and achieve other goals in life.
+For many people, authentic happiness is a valuable life goal and a huge catalyst to pursue and achieve other goals in life.
 In fact, happy people tend to function better, they are more productive, they are healthier and research suggests they even live longer.

 “Happiness is the highest form of health” – Dalia Lama